 Bursting with zesty lemon flavour combined with sweet coconut, these delicious muffins are light yet moist, and so moreish!

-After creating my recipe for Blueberry Cinnamon Pecan Muffins, I had a solid base to work from to create these fluffy yet moist muffins.
+After creating my recipe for Blueberry Nut Muffins, I had a solid base to work from to create these fluffy yet moist muffins.

 This recipe ended up needing more adjustment and substitutions than I originally anticipated.
 I really wanted to prevent the coconut from taking away any moisture from the muffins.